 Unemployment insurance-related fraud continues to impact agencies and constituents

-Aligning with the TransUnion report, the National Unemployment Insurance Fraud Task Force (NUIFTF) highlights that fake website scams and text message and email phishing related to UI claim processing are serious threats to individuals and state workforce agencies.
+Aligning with the TransUnion report, the National Unemployment Insurance Fraud Task Force (NUIFTF) highlights fake website scams, and text message and email phishing related to UI claim processing are serious threats to individuals and state workforce agencies.
 The group has also issued a notice to warn the public that fraudulent UI claims may result in many individuals receiving erroneous 1099-G tax forms detailing payments for which they didn’t apply.

 Closing the technology gap to combat UI fraud

 Less than half (43%) of government agencies reported having the security technologies necessary to provide customers with both secure and convenient online experiences when accessing their accounts, according to TransUnion’s Public Sector Fraud Trends study.
 Lacking the necessary tools, agencies are challenged to effectively protect customer accounts and data.
-While half of respondents believed their agency is effective at reducing customer fraud, that number drops to 40% in regard to effectiveness at protecting customer data and 38% at preventing account takeovers.
+While half of respondents believed their agency is effective at reducing customer fraud, the number drops to 40% in regard to effectiveness at protecting customer data, and 38% at preventing account takeovers.